Eduardo-Sal/Eduardo-Sal/README.md

 I’m currently pursuing a degree in Computer Engineering at UT Rio Grande Valley, where I’ve developed a strong passion for Embedded Systems, Machine Learning, and problem-solving.
 My journey in Embedded Systems has led me to explore areas like real-time systems, low-power design, sensor integration, and IoT applications.
 On the Machine Learning side, I’m particularly interested in Computer Vision, Deep Learning, and Reinforcement Learning, as I love the intersection of algorithms and real-world applications.
 I also enjoy working on full-stack development projects, especially backend and cloud infrastructure, where I can design scalable and efficient solutions that improve performance and user experience.
 Above all, I’m always looking for ways to grow and create impactful technologies.

 - 🔭 I’m currently working on making a better version of myself everyday
-- 🌱 I’m currently learning Embedded Systems and ML
+- 🌱 I’m currently learning Fullstack for IoT devices
-- 🤔 I’m looking for help with Computer Vision and CUDA
+- 🤔 I’m looking for help with Javascript
 - 💬 Ask me about anything, I'm open to sharing and helping.
 - 📫 How to reach me: eduardosalinas2k15@gmail.com